jimbobbennett/AgroHack/Steps/CreateTheAppInIoTCentral.md

    ![The Devices menu](../Images/DevicesMenu.png)

-1. Select the **Environment Monitoring** device template in the template list
+1. Select the **Environment Sensor** device template in the template list

    ![Selecting the device template](../Images/SelectEMDeviceTemplate.png)